-PART I - NONREFUNDABLE and REFUNDABLE CREDITS
+PART I -- NONREFUNDABLE and REFUNDABLE CREDITS

 Every corporation must complete this section when claiming a Kansas tax credit.
 If you are eligible to claim any tax credits, complete the appropriate schedule and enclose it with your Kansas Corporate Income Tax return.
-See the back cover of this booklet for information on obtaining these schedules and instructions.
+Credit schedules are available on our web site.

-If you are claiming the refundable Business Machinery and Equipment Credit on Schedule K-64, enter the amount of your credit on line 29 of Form K-120.
+If you are claiming the refundable Business Machinery and Equipment Credit (K-64), enter amount of your credit on line 29 of Form K-120.
 DO NOT enter in Part I any portion of the credit computed on Schedule K-64.